CRIMINAL LAW I - 2019/0

 Module code: LAW1029

-This module is intended to introduce students to the study of English Criminal Law as an academic discipline, and to identify the general principles of the common law, and of statutory interpretation, which will prepare them for the study of particular criminal offences.
+This module is intended to introduce students to the study of English Criminal Law as an academic discipline, to identify the general principles of the common law and of statutory interpretation that will prepare them for the study of particular criminal offences, and to familiarise students with the elements of several English homicide offences.

 Integration with core legal skills and critical method training